gilzoide/pega-texto/README.md

 Change log
 ----------
++ 1.2.7 - Removed all the Action sequence computation, as Actions are already stacked in the right sequence.
+Running actions is now iterative, O(n) and use far less memory.
 + 1.2.6 - Fixed `SEQ` and `OR` expression macros on C++, turns out they behave differently about temporary lifetime of arrays.
 + 1.2.5 - Fixed `SEQ` and `OR` expression macros to compile on both C and C++